Inverness Caley Thistle Supporters Trust hit out at SFA's 'greed' for Scottish Cup final kick-off time change

 In an open letter, Inverness Caledonian Thistle Supporters Trust said the implications of the kick-off time “remain unresolved”, adding: “Fans have been betrayed by those supposedly deemed to represent us, the SFA.”

-One worry for Caley Thistle fans about the late kick-off time is travel options for supporters.
+One worry for Caley Thistle fans about the late kick-off time is travel options.

-With the time of the last train and buses leaving Glasgow meaning that fans would be effectively stranded in the city if the game goes to extra-time and penalties.
+The times of the last train and bus from Glasgow means fans would be stranded if the game goes to extra time and penalties.

-Despite this, the Highland club managed to secure a deal with Citylink and Megabus to arrange “special buses” to and from Hampden.
+To tackle that, Inverness Caley has managed to secure a deal with Citylink and Megabus to arrange “special buses” to and from Hampden – but it will cost fans £50 for a return.

 The Caley Jags have been given 8,000 tickets for the match – with this being upgraded to 10,000 – if they sell them all.